 A jar of unopened mustard bean pickles will keep, if stored properly, in a cool, dry place, such as a cold room, for up to 2 years.

 You can eat these mustard beans right away.
-However, they will have optimal flavor after they have been canned for two weeks.
-(I usually eat them while they are cooking in the sauce just before I spoon them into jars because I can't wait...and they are delicious).
+However, they will have the best flavor after two weeks.
+(I usually eat some before I spoon them into jars because I can't wait... they are so delicious).

 - Do not overcook the beans; they should just be fork-tender